drocheam/optrace/docs/source/details/color.rst

 The three different sensitivities of the cones are described as L, M, S (long, medium, short) and together the stimuli produce the LMS color space.

 Typically, however, the XYZ color space is used, which can be obtained from a linear combination of the L, M, S components.
-The XYZ values are also called tristimulus and describe all humanly perceivable colors.
+The XYZ values are also called tristimulus and describeall humanly perceivable colors.
 However, it must be noted that there are slight variations in spectral sensitivities from person to person.
 In addition, these are dependent on other factors.
 The figure :numref:`cie_cmf` shows the so-called color matching functions, which represent the average sensitivities from multiple subjects for an object of 2° size, conducted in 1928 and 1931.
 These are also called the CIE 1931 2° observer curves and are the most commonly used throughout color conversion and management.

 .. _cie_cmf: